 Liabilities from issued debt securities are recognised at amortised cost.
-The Bank mainly issues mortgage bonds.
+The Bank mainly issues bank bonds and mortgage bonds.
 Interest expense is included in the statement of comprehensive income line "Interest expense", and it is accrued using the effective interest rate method.